ibm-cloud-docs/vpc/hpvs-override-registry.md

 The registry is set as an environment variable.
 Both the deployer and the workload provider can provide pieces to the overall environment and these are overlaid (with workload taking precedence).

-The pull credentials are passed in via an `auth` section in the environment part of the contract.
+The pull credentials are passed in through an `auth` section in the environment part of the contract.
 Just as environment variables, these sections are overlaid with the workload section taking precedence.

 ```yaml
 ---